 The quantification

-After the identification, the quantification is the second step of an AES analysis.
-This quantification is achieved by using the spectrum peak areas.
-You may choose to use either the peak area initially calculated, or the intensity of its first derivative.
-Now, we shall deal with the first example.
 Considering the identified peaks, we choose among the most intense lines which are well separated from each other.
 The spectrum below contains four elements: Carbon, oxygen, iron and nickel.
 Each one of these elements shows several transitions.
 The coloured areas represent our choice.
 For this quantification, we ignore the carbon content.

 We cannot directly use the areas for the calculations, it is indeed necessary to consider various electron/matter interaction phenomena.
 It is necessary to include matrix effects and interaction cross sections in these calculations.
 Usually these corrections are integrated in a single factor available in the decomposition program.
 The sensitivity factor given in the 'Periodic Table' page of this site is directly usable to carry out these corrections on the spectra that you obtain from the Thermo Electron spectrometers.
 For other spectrometers, either use the decomposition program which must integrate these sensitivity factors or contact your retailer.
+In practice, the aboveshown wide scan is not sufficient, it is necessary to further acquire within each area, using a better resolution.
+To conclude, it is thus enough to divide the area by its sensitivity factor to obtain a corrected area usable to calculate either a 100% chemical composition, or atomic ratios.

 AES is more sensitive than XPS.